 However, I found out that it won’t help to just place a positive affirmation on top of your belief either.

-WHY POSITIVE AFFIRMATIONS WON’T WORK
+KNOW THAT POSITIVE AFFIRMATIONS WON’T WORK

 Pretending “I can do it” while you deeply believe that you can’t won’t work.